-Rather than demonizing Islam and Muslim immigrants as a threat to American culture and safety, this project works with a group of artisans in Morocco to adapt elements of Islamic and African Culture to solve American problems.
+This art and architecture collaboration will transform abandoned buildings and empty lots into an Islamic Riad: communal housing surrounding an elaborate and beautifully designed courtyard.
+Rather than demonizing Muslims and immigrants as a threat to American culture and safety, this project instead looks at how we can adopt elements of Islamic and African Culture to solve American problems.

-This Ghana ThinkTank project is in collaboration with the Oakland Avenue Artist Coalition and NEWCO (NorthEnd Woodward Central Organization), with support from Creative Capital, SUNY Purchase College, SUNY Buffalo, SUNY New Paltz, the SUNY Arts and Humanities Network of Excellence, and Eugene and Emily Grant.
+This Ghana ThinkTank project is in collaboration with Central Detroit Christian Community Development Corporation (CDC),NEWCO (NorthEnd Woodward Central Organization), the Oakland Avenue Artist Coalition, and Affirming Love Ministries Church with support from Creative Capital, SUNY Purchase College, SUNY Buffalo, SUNY New Paltz, the SUNY Arts and Humanities Network of Excellence, Williams College Museum of Art, the Center for Learning in Action, and Eugene and Emily Grant.
 Thanks to Raphael Zollinger and Kat Ermant for all their time and talent in the digital fabrication of the project, and Rachel Owens and Reg Flowers for integrating Theater of the Oppressed techniques into community planning parts of the project, and Eric Wildrick for support in fabrication tests.
 And, of course, Ulysses Newkirk of OAAC and Roger Robinson of NEWCO, whose work and vision in the North End of Detroit founded the principles and energy for this land trust project.